 Children and adults who are underweight or have poor nutrition have an increased risk of malnutrition, vitamin deficiencies, or anaemia, osteoporosis from too little vitamin D and calcium, decreased immune function, fertility issues caused by irregular menstrual cycles, and growth and development issues, especially in children and teenagers.

 Excess weight in childhood is a significant health issue for children, young people, and their families.
 It can have serious implications for the physical and mental health of a child, which can then follow into adulthood.
-Children and young people who have excess weight are more likely to become adults with excess weight.
+Children and young people who are living with excess weight are more likely to become adults with excess weight.

 Excess weight among adults can reduce life expectancy by between three and ten years, depending on the severity of the obesity.
 Excess weight increases the risk of numerous daily problems and health conditions as well as increased complications within pregnancy.
 Excess weight can cause health issues and increase physical inactivity, but also can affect self-esteem and underlying mental health.
 In children and young people, it could increase bullying and impact negatively on their education and ultimately their future employment prospects.
 The cost of being overweight and obese to society and the economy is estimated to be £27 billion per year.
 The cost could increase to just under £50 billion in 2050 if obesity rates continue to rise.